an-slua-sidhe/Elite-Gourmet/README.md

 The **Deployed Version** of the site can be visited by clicking [**here**](https://an-slua-sidhe.github.io/milestone-2).

-My name is **Paul Quinn** and I designed and developed in its entirety as part of my [Fullstack Web Development Diploma](https://codeinstitute.net/courses) with the **Code Institute**, Ireland.
+My name is **Paul Quinn** and I designed and developed this site in its entirety as part of my [Fullstack Web Development Diploma](https://codeinstitut#e.net/courses) with the **Code Institute**, Ireland.
 I came up with the concept for Elite Gourmet while thinking of ideas for my Milestone 2 project.
 After completing modules in Javascript Fundamentals and Interactive Front-end Development, this project needed to showcase my newfound skills in Javascript powered website functionality.

-I decided to use 2-3 APIs for the project; 2 certainties in the Google Maps and EmailJS APIs, with the possiblity of adding a third if time constraints allowed (this could also be added to a list of future features if necessary).
+I decided to use 2-3 APIs for the project; 2 certainties in Google Maps and EmailJS, with the possiblity of adding a third if time constraints allowed (this could also be added to a list of future features if necessary).

 I then needed subject material and a central concept for my project.
 As I am from West Cork and live in the city of Cork, I considered the explosion of culinary excellence in the region in the last 10-15 years.
 This also extends beyond Cork to the rest of Ireland, and includes several **Michelin** starred establishments.
 Combining **Google Maps** and **EmailJS** with this local fine dining landscape, I hit upon the idea of a website serving clients who wished to discover the finest culinary experience without the hassle of organising it.